 - Network with students in the program: Current dietetics students can be a great resource for advice on how to get involved with nutrition-related opportunities and dietitians in your community.

 - Join the UBC Tri-Mentoring Program: This program connects groups of 2 students with a professional in the community (including dietitians) for 3 mentoring sessions over the school year.

 Applicants are not required to provide a reference from a dietitian; however, dietitians are valued references in that they have a good understanding of the profession and can therefore speak to your potential suitability within it.

 In general, references should be individuals who can speak to your personal and professional abilities and suitability for the profession of dietetics.
 See the Applicant Information Package for more detailed information and tips on how to select your references.

-No, due to scheduling of courses and the internship component, program length cannot be reduced.
+No, due to scheduling of courses and the practice education component, program length cannot be reduced.
 If you already have credit for some of the required courses, you may be able take more electives and/or have a reduced course load (which will give you an opportunity to gain work or volunteer experience).

 Go ahead and apply for graduation.
 As a separate process, go into the Student Service Centre and apply for the B.Sc. in Food, Nutrition & Health in the Faculty of Land and Food Systems.

 If you have a nutrition-related degree and would like to become a dietitian, here are your options: